Our Expert Community

 Media regulation, self-regulation and policy, Media freedom and human rights, Media in Ukraine, Russia and other post-Soviet countries, Propaganda and disinformation

 Dr. Andrei Richter is Researcher Professor at Comenius University in Bratislava and Adjunct Professor of the Webster University in Vienna.
 In 2011-22 he served as Director and a Senior Adviser at the Office of the OSCE Representative on Freedom of the Media.
 Richter holds university degrees in law, journalism and foreign languages, a doctorate of philology in Russia and a habilitated professorship in media studies from Slovakia.
 He has authored more than 250 publications on media law and policy in 12 languages.
-Dr Richter sits on the editorial boards of a number of international journals on communications and the media.

 Free time: spending time with family, raising son, reading Russian novels and watching TV shows